DataDog/integrations-extras/blink/README.md

 ### Events

-Blink automations let you send events and incidents to the Datadog event stream.
+This integration sends events and incidents to Datadog where you can search and update any relevant incidents within Blink.
-Searching and updating incidents is also supported with the Datadog integration in Blink.

-You can also configure Blink to run an automation when an incident is created.

 ### Monitors

-Blink does not include any monitors, but the Datadog integration can view, modify, and create monitors.
+You can view, modify, and create Datadog monitors in Blink.

 ### Metrics